tomato42/tls13-spec/draft-ietf-tls-tls13.md

 A conventional Diffie-Hellman computation is performed.
 The negotiated key (Z) is used as the shared_secret, and is used in the key schedule as specified above.
-Leading bytes of Z that contain all zero bits are stripped before it is used as the input to the PRF.
+Leading bytes of Z that contain all zero bits are stripped before it is used as the input to HKDF.

 ### Elliptic Curve Diffie-Hellman